abess-team/skscope/docs/source/feature/Variants.rst

 .. math::
     \arg\min_{\theta \in R^s, \theta \in \mathcal{C}} f(\theta).

-A typical example is the Gaussian graphical model for continuous random variables, which constrains :math:`\theta` on symmetric positive-definite spaces (see this example `<../userguide/examples/GraphicalModels/sparse-gaussian-precision-matrix.html>`__).
+A typical example is the Gaussian graphical model for continuous random variables, which constrains :math:`\theta` on symmetric positive-definite spaces (see this example `gaussian precision matrix <../gallery/GraphicalModels/sparse-gaussian-precision-matrix.html>`__).
 Although the default numeric solver cannot solve this problem, ``skscope`` provides a flexible interface that allows for its replacement.
 Specifically, users can change the default numerical optimization solver by properly setting the ``numeric_solver`` in the solver.

     > Notice that, the accepted input of ``numeric_solver`` should have the same interface as ``skscope.numeric_solver.convex_solver_LBFGS``.